 Nightmare Fuel: If you think about it, there's a surprising amount for a game with a minimalist style story.
 You're trapped all alone on an unknown planet full of monsters and aliens that should be docile, but for some reason go into homicidal fury whenever they see you.
 The "upgrades" that are essential to your survival are, with few exceptions, essentially mutations, ranging from the mundane (fungus on your head that heals you), to outright Body Horror (replacing your own eye with the eye of the Magma Worm, cutting yourself with a cultist knife, etc).
 If you read the monster logs from start to finish, it becomes clear that the survivor is slowly but surely breaking down as a result of the hell they go through, and the ending all but confirms this.

 That One Boss: Most of them, actually.
 Though, the Magma Worm tends to stand out.
-It can spawn on the first two levels, is one of the few bosses capable of following you across the entire level, and it gets faster the closer it is to dying.
+It can spawn on the first two levels, is one of the few bosses capable of following you across the entire level, and it gets faster (if less accurate) the closer it is to dying.
 Naturally, it is the bane of many an early run.

 Late runs too when you revisit levels and have bosses spawning randomly.
 You can run from almost any other boss and the ones that attack globally generally are still easily to avoid, but Magma Worms stand out in their ability to chase you constantly with attacks that are more difficult to dodge than "avoid this crosshair".
 A pack of 2 or 3 of them can cause issues for even end game characters.